 Amended Expansion Project

 In 2016, Cameron LNG received authorization from the Federal Energy Regulatory Commission (FERC) to site, construct and operate expansion facilities.
-In January 2022, the company requested a revision to its existing authorized permit that proposes to modify the expansion project by adding a single LNG train with a production capacity of 6.75 Mtpa of LNG instead of the currently authorized two trains at approximately 4.98 Mtpa each.
+In January 2022, the company requested a revision to its existing authorized permit that proposes to modify the expansion project by adding a single LNG train with a maximum production capacity of 6.75 Mtpa of LNG instead of the currently authorized two trains at approximately 4.98 Mtpa each.
 The design enhancements include: